HeuristicPerson/bluetooth_2_hid/README.md

 - Double-check the [Installation instructions](#4-installation)
 - For more help, open an [issue](https://github.com/quaxalber/bluetooth_2_usb/issues) in the [GitHub repository](https://github.com/quaxalber/bluetooth_2_usb)

-## 6.5.
+### 5.2.4.
 Everything is working, but can it help me with Bitcoin mining?
 Absolutely!
 [Here's how](https://bit.ly/42BTC).

-# 7. Known issues

-## 7.1.
-Mouse is crashing
-This is likely due to an issue in the upstream libraries.
-Hang tight and check back later, while this issue is being worked on.

-# 8. Bonus points
+# 6. Bonus points
 After successfully setting up your Pi as a HID proxy for your Bluetooth devices, you may consider making [Raspberry OS read-only](https://learn.adafruit.com/read-only-raspberry-pi/overview).
 That helps preventing the SD card from wearing out and the file system from getting corrupted when powering off the Raspberry forcefully.

-# 9. Contributing
+# 7. Contributing
 Contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

-# 10. License
+# 8. License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 "Bluetooth 2 HID" image [@PixelGordo](https://twitter.com/PixelGordo) is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).

 ![License image.](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)

-# 11. Acknowledgments
+# 9. Acknowledgments
 * [Mike Redrobe](https://github.com/mikerr/pihidproxy) for the idea and the basic code logic and [HeuristicPerson's bluetooth_2_hid](https://github.com/HeuristicPerson/bluetooth_2_hid) based off this.
 * [Georgi Valkov](https://github.com/gvalkov) for [python-evdev](https://github.com/gvalkov/python-evdev) making reading input devices a walk in the park.
 * The folks at [Adafruit](https://www.adafruit.com/) for [CircuitPython HID](https://github.com/adafruit/Adafruit_CircuitPython_HID) providing super smooth access to USB gadgets.